Skip to content

 The decision is based both on evidence and common sense.
 Josh has difficult IV access and there are several unsuccessful attempts to secure a line.
 Although his family reports the use of IV antibiotics when he has a chest infection, he appears to be reasonably well in this admission.
 There is no increase in his oxygen requirement or ventilator settings.
 His chest x-ray does not demonstrate any focal consolidation.
 He has grown Pseudomonas in his secretions previously.
 Enteral ciprofloxacin via PEG is discussed, engaging the family’s preference.
 Josh is admitted: if there are any changes in his clinical state, escalation of care will be the next step.

-Josh’s mum agrees with the clinician and together they decide to admit him on PEG ciprofloxacin.
+Josh’s mum agrees with the clinician, and together, they decide to admit him on PEG ciprofloxacin.
 He has regular chest physiotherapy.
 He goes home after 48 hours without the need for IV therapy during this admission.

 Shared decision-making in acute settings

 Many decisions in the emergency department would benefit from patient involvement.
-But time constraints, fear of a bad outcome, lack of follow-up, and clinical uncertainty are described as hindrances to shared decision-making in the ED.
+However, time constraints, fear of a bad outcome, lack of follow-up, and clinical uncertainty are hindrances to shared decision-making in the ED.
 However, even though this setting has been considered by some less conducive to shared decision-making, there is no evidence to suggest that shared decision-making is not feasible in the ED.
 Skills in effective communication and relational competence are incredibly useful in the face of diagnostic uncertainty.

 What are the benefits of shared decision-making?